algogrit/blog.gauravagarwalr.com/content/posts/2018-10-04-starting-a-new-chapter.md

 By diversifying my experiences and varying them enough, I might make my ['Box of daily experience'](https://medium.com/personal-growth/travel-is-no-cure-for-the-mind-e449d3109d71) rich and full of zeal.

-Of course, novelty just for the sake of novelty isn't a worthwhile endeavor.
+Of course, novelty just for the sake of novelty isn't a worthwhile endeavour.
 I have been there done that, FOMO shouldn't be an issue.
 Neither the pursuit of a hedonist lifestyle.

 # Steps/challenges/experiments I am planning to take on in the next 2 years